peasy/peasy-js/README.md

 - Run it in a [client](https://github.com/peasy/peasy-js/wiki/Browser-sample) (browser)
 - Run it on a [server](https://github.com/peasy/peasy-js/wiki/node.js-sample) (Node.js)
+- Run it with [TypeScript](https://github.com/peasy/peasy-js/wiki/typescript-node.js-sample) (Node.js)

-An additional sample can be viewed [here](https://github.com/peasy/peasy-js/blob/master/src/sample.js) that showcases creating a [business service](), custom [command](), [business rules](), and wiring them up.
+An additional sample can be viewed [here](https://github.com/peasy/peasy-js/blob/master/src/sampleWithPromises.js) (using promises) or [here](https://github.com/peasy/peasy-js/blob/master/src/sampleWithCallbacks.js) (using callbacks) that showcases creating a [business service](https://github.com/peasy/peasy-js/wiki/businessservice), custom [command](https://github.com/peasy/peasy-js/wiki/command), [business rules](https://github.com/peasy/peasy-js/wiki/Business-and-Validation-Rules), and wiring them up.
 The sample also showcases how to consume the service.
-To see it in action, run: ```node src/sample.js``` from a command line.
+To see it in action, run one or both from a command line:

+-  ```node src/sampleWithPromises.js```
+-  ```node src/sampleWithCallbacks.js```

 An entire middle-tier implementation using peasy-js can be viewed [here](https://github.com/peasy/peasy-js-samples).
-This sample application is a ficticious order entry / inventory management system.
+This sample application is a ficticious order entry / inventory management system written with peasy-js, react, angular (with TypeScript), mongoDB, nodejs, and express.

-For additional help, be sure to checkout the [wiki](https://github.com/peasy/peasy-js/wiki) as it covers in-depth how-to's, general framework design, and usage scenarios.

 # Contributing